NDLEA intercepts drug consignments in wooden statue, imported vehicle – The Sun Nigeria

 From Godwin Tsa, Abuja

-The National Drug Law Enforcement Agency(NDLEA), has foiled attempts by elements of organised criminal groups to use various disingenuous modes of concealment to import consignments of illicit substances into Nigeria and export same to the United Kingdom, and United Arab Emirate through the Murtala Muhammed International Airport, MMIA, Ikeja and Tincan seaport in Lagos.
+Attempts by elements of organised criminal groups to use various disingenuous modes of concealment to import consignments of illicit substances into Nigeria and export same to the United Kingdom, and United Arab Emirate through the Murtala Muhammed International Airport, MMIA, Ikeja and Tincan seaport in Lagos have been thwarted by operatives of the National Drug Law Enforcement Agency, NDLEA.

-In an interdiction operating by operatives of the agency, no less than 37.5 kilograms of such illicit consignments were intercepted in the past week, with the arrest of 11 suspects.

-The operations equally led to the seizure of almost four tons of skunk in Kaduna, Kano and Lagos state.
+No less than 37.5 kilograms of such illicit consignments were intercepted in the past week, with the arrest of 11 suspects in interdiction operations that led to the seizure of almost four tons of skunk in Kaduna, Kano and Lagos state.

 At the Tincan port in Lagos, a shipment of 24.5kilograms cannabis indica to Nigeria from Montreal, Canada was intercepted by operatives while an N8million bribe offered NDLEA officers by the importer has been secured in an account for the prosecution of the case.